 The impairment test is carried out by calculating the net present value of future cash flows of the CGU in its current condition and comparing it with the carrying amount of capital employed.
+A calculation of the effect of the proposed resource tax is considered in the impairment test.
 An impairment loss is recorded if the carrying amount exceeds the estimated value in use.
 Impairment testing is performed annually as of 31 December and when circumstances indicate that the carrying value may be impaired.